nanobox-io/nanobox-engine-python/doc/advanced-python-config.md

 ---

 ##### `gunicorn_keepalive`
 The number of seconds to wait for requests on a Keep-Alive connection.
-More details are available in the [Official Gunicorn Documentation](https://gunicorn-docs.readthedocs.org/en/19.3/settings.html#keepalive)
+More details are available in the [Official Gunicorn `keepalive` Documentation](https://gunicorn-docs.readthedocs.org/en/19.3/settings.html#keepalive)
 ```yaml
 build:
   gunicorn_keepalive: 15